-- approving and retaining the independent auditors to conduct the annual audit of our financial statements; - reviewing the proposed scope and results of the audit; - reviewing and pre-approving audit and non-audit fees and services; - reviewing accounting and financial controls with the independent auditors and our financial and accounting staff; - reviewing and approving transactions between us and our directors, officers and affiliates; - establishing procedures for complaints received by us regarding accounting matters; - overseeing internal audit functions, if any; and - preparing the report of the audit committee that the rules of the SEC require to be included in our annual meeting proxy statement.
+- approving and retaining the independent auditors to conduct the annual audit of our financial statements; - reviewing the proposed scope and results of the audit; - reviewing and pre-approving audit and non-audit fees and services; - reviewing accounting and financial controls with the independent auditors and our financial and accounting staff; - reviewing and approving transactions between us and our directors, officers and affiliates; - establishing procedures for complaints received by us regarding accounting matters; - overseeing internal audit functions, if any; and preparing the report of the audit committee that the rules of the SEC require to be included in our annual meeting proxy statement.

-Upon the consummation of this offering, our audit committee will consist of serving as chair.
-Our board of directors has affirmatively determined that each meet the definition of "independent director" under the Nasdaq rules, and that they meet the independence standards under Rule 10A-3.
+Upon the consummation of this offering, our audit committee will consist of Sherron Rogers, Ketan Paranjape and Avutu S. Reddy, with Sherron Rogers serving as chair.
+Our board of directors has affirmatively determined that Sherron Rogers, Ketan Paranjape and Avutu S. Reddy each meet the definition of "independent director" under the Nasdaq rules, and that they meet the independence standards under Rule 10A-3.
 Each member of our audit committee meets the financial literacy requirements of the Nasdaq rules.
 In addition, our board of directors has determined that Sherron Rogers will qualify as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K. Our board of directors will adopt a written charter for the audit committee, which will be available on our website at www.syrahealth.com concurrently with the consummation of this offering.